1981, born in Mexico, lives and works in London

 Her work has been widely exhibited at international venues including Preus Museum in Norway, Foam Museum in Amsterdam, the Maison Européenne de la Photographie in Paris, the National Portrait Gallery in London, Moscow Photobiennale, as well as solo exhibitions at the Johannesburg Art Gallery, Les Rencontres d’Arles and the California Museum of Photography.
 Her work is part of several public and institutional collections including the Los Angeles County Museum of Art, the Musée Nicéphore Niépce in France, BMW Art & Culture Collection and the Museum of Fine Arts in Houston.
 Recent commissions include the Swiss Foundation for Photography and BBC Four, for whom she presented a three part series: The Art That Made Mexico.

-Presentation of the project "The blue of distance"
+Presentation of the project "Alter Echo"

 Cyanotype is an old printing process that produces a cyan-blue photographic print, from which the word “blueprint” is derived.
 This word is also often used in political and economic discourse as well as science and psychology.
 Alinka Echeverría plans to use this process to create a series of iconic, scientific and personal images, retaining only the outlines or “trace lines”.
 The project aims to make us reflect on the impact of these pictures that, although not part of our own personal experience, seem to be engraved in the collective consciousness.